cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 ## Deploying

-1. Transfer the WAR file to zFS for example using FTP.

-2. Ensure you have the following features in `server.xml`:
+1. Ensure you have the following features in `server.xml`:

     - servlet-3.1
     - concurrent-1.0
     - cicsts:security-1.0

-3. Copy and paste WAR from build project into a CICS bundle project and create WARbundlepart.
-Deploy the Spring Boot application by this CICS bundle.
+2. Copy and paste the WAR from your target or build/libs directory into a CICS bundle project and create a new WARbundlepart for that WAR file.
+Deploy the CICS bundle project as normal.
+For example in Eclipse, select "Export Bundle Project to z/OS UNIX File System".

 ## Trying out the sample

-1. Find the URL for the application in messages.log e.g. `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.asynchronous-0.1.0`.
+1. Find the base URL for the application in the Liberty messages.log e.g.  `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.asynchronous-0.1.0`.

-2. From the browser you can visit the URL:`http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.asynchronous-0.1.0/springCICSAsynTest`.
-Then you will find the browser prompts for a basic authentication, typing your userid and password.
+2. Past the base URL along with the REST service suffix 'springCICSAsynTest' into the browser  e.g. `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.asynchronous-0.1.0/springCICSAsynTest`.
+The browser will prompt for basic authentication.
+Enter a valid userid and password - according to the configured registry for your target Liberty JVM server.

-3. Check if the specified TSQ has the information you expected by executing the CICS command "CEBR SPAYCICS".
-For this example, you should see two items `Anne: Hello AsyncService2 from Spring Boot.``Anne: Hello AsyncService1 from Spring Boot.` in TSQ SPGJCICS.
+3. If successful, the application will run two methods asynchronously.
+You can check the output from these asynchronous methods by viewing the TSQ called SPAYCICS (SPring Boot AYsynchronous).
+One way to achieve this is through the CICS command "CEBR SPAYCICS".
+You should see two entries:  `"Anne: Hello AsyncService2 from Spring Boot."`  `"Anne: Hello AsyncService1 from Spring Boot."`

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).